Alcohol Rehab: What You Need to Know

 Alcoholism can cause more than just health problems, however.
 Changes in the brain from drinking over time as well as simply being drunk can cause people to drive drunk, get in fights, commit crimes, lose jobs, or cause injury to themselves or others.

-Alcoholism can also cause serious consequences to the family.
+Alcoholism can also cause serious consequences to families.
 Households with an alcoholic experience increased rates of conflict, divorce, and domestic violence.
 It can cause child neglect, with serious long-term consequences for the children involved.

 If you or a loved have had experience with an alcoholic in the household, you will know firsthand the pain and suffering that can come as a result.
 Fortunately, there are a number of effective treatment options available today.